apache/incubator-devlake-website/docs/Plugins/jenkins.md

 ### Note

-Please note that it is important to avoid rerunning Jenkins builds in place, and instead ensure that each rerun has a unique build number.
+Please note that it is important to avoid [rerunning Jenkins builds in place](https://www.jenkins.io/doc/pipeline/tour/running-multiple-steps/#timeouts-retries-and-more), and instead ensure that each rerun has a unique build number.
 This is because rerunning builds with the same build number can lead to inconsistencies in the data collected by the Jenkins plugin.
-To ensure accurate and reliable DevOps metrics, it is recommended to follow this best practice.

 ## Entities